jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

    - Implement a preprocessing module that:
      - Walks configured photo roots.
      - Normalizes images and writes thumbnails under `cache/`.
-     - Computes content hashes and perceptual hashes using `xxhash64-v1` and `phash64-v2` as specified in `blueprints/m1/m1_development_plan.md`, and writes them to caches and the appropriate SQLite databases.
+     - Computes content hashes and perceptual hashes using `xxhash64-v1` and `phash64-v2` as specified in `blueprints/m1/m1_development_plan.md`, and writes them to caches and the appropriate database tables.
 4. Embeddings and coarse categories
    - Use SigLIP to compute embeddings in batches and classify coarse categories via `build_siglip_coarse_classifier()`.
 5. Captions
-   - Use BLIP to generate one short caption per image and store it in caches and SQLite.
+   - Use BLIP to generate one short caption per image and store it in caches and the primary database.
 6. (Optional) Detection
    - Add a pluggable OWL‑ViT backend controlled by config flags.
 7. CLI and status